tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/behavior_planning/behavior_velocity_planner/occlusion-spot-design.md

 :get current road type;

 if (road type is PUBLIC) then (yes)
-  :use dynamic object array info;
+  :preprocess dynamic object;
 else if (road type is PRIVATE) then (yes)
-  :use occupancy grid map info;
+  :preprocess occupancy grid map info;
 else (no)
   stop
 endif